sanjog-shrestha/Golang-projects/README.md

 A collection of hands-on projects exploring five advanced IT domains, each implemented in **Go** and maintained in its own repository.
 The goal is to build production-grade, idiomatic Go systems that demonstrate depth across modern infrastructure, data, and security engineering.

-> **Status:** Actively in development.
-Only the AI/ML Engineering & LLMOps repository is live today — the remaining four are planned future work.

 ---

 ## Repositories